darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 : Portrait or landscape (note that darktable chooses the best fit by default).

 units
-: The unit to use for setting the margins. “mm”, “cm”, or “inch”.
+: The unit to use for setting the margins: “mm”, “cm”, or “inch”.

 margins
 : Set each margin separately, or all together by clicking on the middle “lock” button.